 Teaching at Leasowes is characterised by high level subject knowledge and a structured approach to lesson delivery.
 The curriculum is designed to be ambitious, moving pupils beyond the basic requirements of the national framework.
 The school uses a Rooted in Reading approach, with a Library Learning Hub at the centre of the school building to encourage reading for pleasure.

 In the early years, the integrated nursery provision provides a seamless transition into Reception.
 The focus here is on early literacy and numeracy, with practitioners using a variety of multisensory approaches to engage young learners.
 As pupils move through the school, the challenge increases.
-Science is a clear strength, with 94% of pupils meeting the expected standard in 2024, compared to the England average of 82%.
+Science is a clear strength, with 90% of pupils meeting the expected standard in the 2024-25 / 2025 dataset.

 The school uses data effectively to track progress, ensuring that no pupil falls behind.
 Small group interventions and targeted support are used for those who need a boost, while those working at greater depth are consistently challenged through more complex problem solving and critical thinking tasks.